-vMISO transmissions can exploit space-time diversity by using relay nodes.
+1) Disruption of Packet Transmission on vMISO Links: vMISO transmissions can exploit space-time diversity by using relay nodes.
 A relay node must agree to help a source node which has a data to send to a destination node.
 When a relay node behaves selfishly by not cooperating, a source node cannot exploit the advantages of cooperative transmissions, and instead it has to use SISO transmissions or transmissions with fewer cooperating nodes.
-This may result in conditions such as higher network-wide power consumption, longer latency in transferring data and/or higher bit error rates.
-A selfish node that agrees to cooperate but then does not transmit the packet with the source and other relays reduces the diversity and will likely result in a packet not reaching the destination reliably (i.e., the packet will be dropped).
+This may result in conditions such as higher power consumption, longer latency in transferring data and/or higher bit error rates.
+A selfish node that agrees to cooperate but then does not transmit the packet with the source and other relays reduces the diversity and will likely result in a packet not reaching the destination reliably.

 The number of relays is very important in cooperative transmissions.
 Therefore, an attacker may try to prevent a source node from choosing the right number of relays for the cooperative transmission.
-If the source assumes there will be n cooperative transmitters, but in fact there are fewer than n transmitters, the packet will not be successfully received at the intermediate or final destination.
-If STBC is used as part of the cooperation scheme, the cooperative transmission simply is not realized since linearly combining the signals may not yield the right decision variable or the diversity gain.
+Sybil attacks can be an example for this kind of an attack.
+For example, a Sybil node can claim more than one identity, which will cause the source node to believe that it has n relays, while in reality it has m < n relays.
+If STBC is used as part of the cooperation scheme, the cooperative transmission simply is not realized.
 If any other uncoded cooperation scheme is used, given certain BER requirements, a source node cannot transmit its data to the destination which is in the transmission range if there are n nodes in the cooperation set, but outside the range if there are m < n nodes.
-The necessity of symmetric links in cooperative transmissions can add another problem to the mix.
+The necessity of symmetric links in cooperative transmissions adds another problem to the mix.
 For a symmetric cooperative link between source and destination nodes, they both must have at least the same number of relays.
-Thus, if a source node has n relays, the destination must also have at least n relays.
-So it is possible for a source node to pick an intermediate destination that claims to have n cooperating relays even if it is a node with which it shares no keys instead of a node that it shares a key with, but which has fewer than n relays.
-Sybil attacks are good examples for possibilities of this kind of an attack.
-For instance, a Sybil node can claim more than one identity, which will cause the source node to believe that it has n relays, while in reality it has m < n relays.
+For example, if a source node has n relays, the destination must also have at least n relays.